G-U-N/a-PyTorch-Tutorial-to-Class-Incremental-Learning/README.md

 I'm using `PyTorch 1.11` in `Python 3.9`.

-Note: We recommond you install [mathjax-plugin-for-github](https://chrome.google.com/webstore/search/mathjax) read the following math formulas.
+Note: We recommond you install [mathjax-plugin-for-github](https://chrome.google.com/webstore/search/mathjax) read the following math formulas or clone this repository to read locally.

 **key words:** `Class-Incremental Learning`, `PyTorch Distributed Training`